 Some people are more prone to triple-negative breast cancer than others.
 However, having risk factors does not necessarily mean that a person will develop the condition.
 Similarly, some people with no risk factors will develop it.

 While it is impossible to prevent breast cancer, a person can reduce their risk

 - reducing or eliminating alcohol consumption

-Survival rates depend greatly on the stage of the cancer at diagnosis.
+Survival rates depend greatly on the stage of cancer at diagnosis.
 Triple-negative breast cancer tends to recur more frequently than other types of cancer.
-However, if the cancer does not return within 5 years, this risk decreases.
+However, if cancer does not return within 5 years, this risk decreases.

 The Breast Cancer Healthline app provides access to an online breast cancer community, where users can connect with others and gain advice and support through group discussions.